 - 1 cup frozen pineapple juice concentrate, thawed

 - 5 – 6 skinless boneless chicken breasts halves

 - Green onions, sliced (optional)

 - Toasted sesame seeds (optional)

-Prepare the marinade: in a small bowl stir together juice concentrate, soy sauce, ginger, garlic, cayenne pepper, and salt.
+- In a small bowl, stir together juice concentrate, soy sauce, ginger, garlic, cayenne pepper, and salt.
 Reserve 2/3 cup of the marinade for sauce.

-Prepare the sauce: in a small bowl stir together the reserved 2/3 cup marinade and brown sugar; cover and chill until needed.
+- In a small bowl, stir together the reserved 2/3 cup marinade and brown sugar; cover and chill until needed.

-Place chicken in a resealable plastic bag.
-Pour the marinade over chicken.
+- Place chicken in a resealable plastic bag.
+Pour the marinade over the chicken.
 Seal bag; turn to coat chicken.
 Marinate in the refrigerator for 30 minutes to overnight, turning the bag occasionally.

 - Drain chicken, discarding marinade.
 Arrange chicken in an ovenproof skillet or a shallow baking pan.
 Pour the reserved sauce over the chicken.
 Bake for 15 -20 minutes (see notes), or until chicken is done (at least 165º F) brushing once or twice with sauce.